Welcome My Orders My Wishlist Recently Viewed My Details My Addresses Saved Credit Card Email Preference Preferred Store Log out

 Keep your bathroom, kitchen and laundry room well ventilated with ceiling exhaust fans that expel humid air and protect your home from mould, mildew and even structural rot.

 Exhaust fans work by pulling stale moist air and odours to the outside of the room.
-Leaving a window open when using an exhaust fan helps fresh air to enter and maintains a circulation of healthy air.
+Leaving a window open when using an extractor fan helps fresh air to enter and maintains a circulation of healthy air.

 An important thing to consider when selecting your exhaust fan is the power or air flow (measured in m3/hour).
 The larger your bathroom is, the more powerful your exhaust fan needs to be.
 Explore our wide range of ceiling exhaust fans offering a variety of air flow options to suit a variety of room sizes.
+It is also important to consider how moisture and air will be extracted, whether you're using a ceiling exhaust fan or a wall mounted, ducted exhaust fan.

 For an exhaust fan to perform at maximum efficiency, it’s vital for the volume of air being expelled by the fan to be matched by the volume of fresh air flowing into the room.
 It’s also important to position the exhaust fan opposite the source of in-flowing air like a window to encourage a cross-breeze to clear vapour and odours.

-Choosing the best exhaust fan
+Choosing the best ceiling exhaust fan for the Australian climate

 There are different types of exhaust fans but the inline and ceiling-mounted fans are most popular.
 Inline fans have their motor installed in the cavity above your bathroom ceiling with the only visible part being the face plate.
 Because the motor is tucked inside your ceiling, inline fans are quieter than other options.
 With the Mett, you can choose from three speeds and a variety of interchangeable face plates to suit your interiors.